Equivariant instanton homology: Equivariant homology of dg-modules

-\section{Equivariant homology of dg-modules}
+\chapter{Equivariant homology of dg-modules}

 Let $G$ be a finite group acting on a topological space $X$.
+The first algebraic object studied in \emph{equivariant algebraic topology} is its \textit{equivariant (co)homology}: if $EG$ is a contractible $G$-space with a free and proper action of $G$, we may define the equivariant homology $H_*^G(X)$ as the homology of the \textit{Borel space} $(X \times EG)/G$.

+As discussed in Chapter \ref{sec:fourflavors}, an investigation of equivariant Poincar\'e duality --- or rather, its failure --- reveals the existence of a second algebraic invariant of the $G$-space $X$: its `coBorel homology'.
+When $X$ is a manifold, this corresponds to $H^{\dim G - *}_G(X)$, and no Poincar\'e duality result relates this to the usual equivariant homology.
+There is, however, a natural comparison map between these --- and that map sits in an exact triangle with a third group which measures the failure of Poincar\'e duality, the `Tate homology' $H^\infty_G(X)$.

+The definitions explored in \cite{GreM} are defined for \textbf{spectra}.
+Our main interest is applying these constructions to define equivariant instanton homology groups; unfortunately, the necessary `Floer homotopy theory' needed to define an `$SO_3$-equivariant instanton Floer spectrum' seems quite far out of reach --- all that is available to us is a chain complex with an action of $SO_3$.
+Instead, we will want to give purely algebraic definitions of equivariant cohomology of chain complexes.

-We may define its \textit{equivariant (co)homology} as the (co)homology of the \textit{Borel space} $(X \times EG)/G$.
-An algebraic approach to this construction, which works more generally for any $\mathbb Z[G]$-module, replaces $C_*(X)$ with a resolution in the category of chain complexes over $\mathbb Z[G]$, takes the quotient by $\mathbb Z[G]$, and then computes the homology (or cohomology) of its totalization.
+An algebraic approach to the Borel construction, which works more generally for any $\mathbb Z[G]$-module, replaces $C_*(X)$ with a resolution in the category of chain complexes over $\mathbb Z[G]$, takes the quotient by $\mathbb Z[G]$, and then computes the homology (or cohomology) of its totalization.
 We will want a generalization of this process that will work for compact Lie groups $G$ in some sense ``acting on a chain complex" $C$, which gives equivariant (co)homology in the case of $G$ acting on $C_*(X)$.

 We model this by considering dg-modules over the dg algebra $C_*(G)$.
 After that, we will describe the dual homology theory, called \textit{coBorel homology}, and a homology theory called \textit{Tate homology} that compares the two.
 Our approach to the Borel/bar and coBorel/cobar constructions are strongly inspired by \cite{GM} and \cite{barthel2014six}, while the approach to Tate homology is essentially that of \cite{Klein}.

-We conclude with a discussion of extensions to the case of complexes graded over $\mathbb Z/2N$, equipped with an appropriate object called a \emph{periodic filtration}, which will be used in the main body of the text to define the equivariant instanton invariants.
+The instanton `chain complex' $\widetilde C(Y; R)$ is $\Bbb Z/8$-graded, not $\Bbb Z$-graded.
+To apply our constructions to this level of generality, we conclude with a discussion of extensions to the case of complexes graded over $\mathbb Z/2N$, equipped with an appropriate object called a \emph{periodic filtration}.\\

+\textbf{Convention.} All chain complexes and dg-algebras are $\Bbb Z$-graded until the final section, where $\Bbb Z/N$-graded chain complexes are introduced; even there, dg-algebras remain $\Bbb Z$-graded.

-\subsection{Bar constructions}
+\section{Bar constructions}

 We begin by fixing conventions.
 From here onwards, $R$ is a principal ideal domain (PID) which will serve as the ground ring of all of our chain complexes.